refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useForm.md

 ### `onLiveEvent`

-The callback function that is executed when new events from a subscription are arrived.
+`onLiveEvent` is a callback function that is executed when new events from a subscription are arrived.

 ```tsx
 useForm({